Craig Carlson named director of ASU Bermuda Institute of Ocean Sciences

 ASU BIOS’s 170-foot Atlantic Explorer research vessel at the Ferry Reach dock in Bermuda.
 Photo courtesy of BIOS

-Craig Carlson, one of the planet’s leading marine biology researchers, has been appointed as the new president and chief executive officer of the Bermuda Institute of Ocean Sciences, a unit of the Julie Ann Wrigley Global Futures Laboratory at Arizona State University.
+Craig Carlson, one of the planet’s leading marine biology researchers, has been appointed as the new director of and a professor in the Bermuda Institute of Ocean Sciences, a unit of the Julie Ann Wrigley Global Futures Laboratory at Arizona State University.
 His innovative research bridges marine microbiology and organic biogeochemistry, uncovering the intricate relationships between microbial community dynamics and dissolved organic matter biogeochemistry in ocean systems.

 “Throughout his career, Craig Carlson has demonstrated vision and leadership in advancing ocean sciences,” said Peter Schlosser, vice president and vice provost of Global Futures at ASU.
 “As director of ASU BIOS, he will build on this experience to position the institute and the Global Futures Laboratory as a whole to be leading voices in shaping the future of ocean sciences with a focus on the oceans' role in a world under increasing pressure due to human overexploitation of the life-supporting systems of our planet.”